molavec/hexo-theme-aircv/README.md

 ```

 ### Configure responsive images
 In `_config.yml` add settings for responsive images.

+**Note:** It is used in this theme to generate Open Graph images.

 ```yaml
 responsive_images: